5 Common Project Portfolio Management Adoption Hurdles and How to Avoid Them

 3. A Lack of Senior Management “Buy In”

 Senior management ‘buy in’ to the purpose, benefits and value PPM will bring to the business is vital to the adoption process.
 In order to achieve this, consensus must be reached amongst management on the criteria for selecting, authorizing and approving projects.
 This will reduce the number of pet projects in play, ensure senior management understand the benefits and deliverables of each project, and help provide a consistent repeatable system for delivering projects and services.

 4. Disruption and Change

 PPM adoption will inevitably cause a degree of disruption; any disagreements over the pace of introduction will only cause further problems.
 The tool selection process along with the support and investment needed for a successful PPM implementation will present major challenges for the business to overcome.
 To overcome this, avoid taking the big bang approach, an execution led approach, with thousands of tasks is highly complex and very difficult to achieve in an acceptable time frame.
-Take a strategic led approach, focus on the business objectives and implement a top down approach, where all project stakeholders can clearly see each projects deliverables, and the impact on the organisations resource capability and finances.
+Take a strategic led approach, focus on the business objectives and implement a top down approach, where all project stakeholders can clearly see each projects deliverables, and the impact on the organizations resource capability and finances.

 5. Big Brother is watching you

 The business may need to collect timesheet data in order to gain the full picture on what employees are working on and how this impacts the delivery of the project portfolio.
 Staff may view the adoption of timesheet technology as the ‘Big Brother Syndrome ‘and may feel as if they are being watched.
-It is therefore important that you are educating staff about the real benefits such as increased productivity and utilisation, as well as timesheet data being key to analysing project progress and portfolio health.
+It is therefore important that you are educating staff about the real benefits such as increased productivity and utilization, as well as timesheet data being key to analyzing project progress and portfolio health.

-Whenever you implement a major change programme, there will always be barriers to adoption.
+Whenever you implement a major change program, there will always be barriers to adoption.
 Find out more with our free PPM Master Class, or find out how KeyedIn Projects can help you improve your PPM here.